muxi-ai/faissx/README.md

-# FAISS Proxy
+# FAISSx (FAISS Extended)

 High-performance vector database proxy built with FAISS and ZeroMQ.

 ## Overview

-FAISS Proxy provides a lightweight, efficient interface to create, manage, and search vector indices using Facebook AI Similarity Search (FAISS).
+FAISSx provides a lightweight, efficient interface to create, manage, and search vector indices using Facebook AI Similarity Search (FAISS).
 It uses ZeroMQ for high-performance binary communication, making it significantly faster than HTTP-based alternatives.

 ## Features